robojay/documents/GettingStarted.md

 #### The Basics
 ---

-Do you want to join, participate, work on, contribute to, follow, or support an the Phase 4 Ground and/or Space Projects?
+Do you want to join, participate, work on, contribute to, follow, or support the Phase 4 Ground and/or Space Projects?

 1. Join the [mailing list](http://lists.openresearch.institute/listinfo.cgi/ground-station-openresearch.institute)